NVIDIAGameWorks/kaolin/README.md

 ## Licenses

-Most of Kaolin's repository is under [Apache v2.0 license](LICENSE), except under [kaolin/non_commercial](kaolin/non_commercial/) which is under [NSCL license](LICENSE.NSCL) restricted to non commercial usage for research and evaluation purposes.
+Most of Kaolin's repository is under [Apache v2.0 license](LICENSE), except under [kaolin/non_commercial](kaolin/non_commercial/) which is under [NSCL license](LICENSE.NSCL), but this is restricted to non commercial usage for research and evaluation purposes.

 Default `kaolin` import includes Apache-licensed components:
 ```